Aosta: Main sights

 Outside the town walls is the Arch of Augustus, a triumphal arch in honour of Augustus, built in 35 BC to celebrate the victory of consul Varro Murena over the Salassi.
 About 8 km to the west is a single-arched Roman bridge, called the Pont d'Aël.
 It has a closed passage, lighted by windows for foot passengers in winter, and above it an open footpath.

 There are considerable remains of the ancient road from Eporedia (modern Ivrea) to Augusta Praetoria into the Aosta Valley.
-The modern railway follows this route, notable for the Pont Saint-Martin, which has a single arch with a span of 35 m and a roadway 4.5 m wide; the cutting of Donnas; and the Roman bridges of Cillian (Saint-Vincent) and Aosta (Pont de Pierre).
+The modern railway follows this route, notable for the Pont Saint-Martin, which has a single arch with a span of 35 m and a roadway 4.5 m wide; the cutting of Donnas; and the Roman bridges of Cillian (Saint-Vincent), Aosta (Pont de Pierre).